[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 - “They shall mourn for him” — National, corporate mourning and repentance

 “Behold, I will open your graves and raise you from your graves, O my people.
 And I will bring you into the land of Israel.
 And you shall know that I am the LORD, when I open your graves, and raise you from your graves, O my people.
 And I will put my Spirit within you, and you shall live, and I will place you in your own land.
 Then you shall know that I, the LORD, have spoken, and I will do it, declares the LORD.”
-(Ezekiel 37:12–14, ESV)
+(Ezekiel 37:12–14)

-The nation God declared dead will stand, live, and breathe again.
 Not because they earned it.
 Not because they deserved it.
 But because God spoke it, and God keeps His word.

 And now we arrive at the conclusion—the place where all of this converges on a single, unavoidable question: What does God’s faithfulness to Israel mean for you?

-CONCLUSION: THE STRIKE
+THE STRIKE

 What You’ve Just Discovered About God